SJ-Kumar/Q-A-website-RESTAPI/README.md

 [Screenshots](./MongoDB%20Updation%20Screenshots)

-## Complete Documentation with proper specifications
+## Complete Documentation with my REST API Functionalities

 Detailed information can be found in [this specifications](./Q%20%26%20A%20WEBSITE%20USING%20REST%20API%20DOCUMENTATION.pdf)